 The main problem fixed by the method explained here as follows:

-2. The Intel PCH platform (in my case Haswell) seems to be perfectly fine in loading modules.
+1. The kernel sound modules loaded just fine and able to recognize all sound-related chips just fine.2.
+The Intel PCH platform (in my case Haswell) seems to be perfectly fine in loading modules.
 Moreover, checks via alsautils programs seems to work as well.

 3. There's no sound coming out of the analog output.
 The analog output is usually the ones which a laptop speaker is connected and the one which you put earphone jack into.
 If you are using HDMI output from your Intel platform.
 You might not need this fix.